 A \emph{rack} $X$ is a set with a binary operation $\triangleright\colon X\times X\to X$ satisfying the following two conditions: \begin{itemize} \item[(A1)] for all $a,b,c\in X$ we have $a\triangleright (b\triangleright c) = (a\triangleright b)\triangleright (a\triangleright c)$, and \item[(A2)] for all $a,c\in X$ there exists a unique $b\in X$ such that $a\triangleright b = c$. \end{itemize} If, further, the following axiom holds we say $X$ is a \emph{quandle}: \begin{itemize} \item[(A3)] for all $a\in X$ we have $a\triangleright a = a$. \end{itemize}

 Let $G$ be a finite group and $S$ be a subset of $G$ that is closed under the conjugation operation $a\triangleright b := aba^{-1}$.
-The set $S$ with the binary operation $\triangleright$ form a quandle.
-We call those type of racks \emph{conjugation racks}.
+The set $S$ with the binary operation $\triangleright$ forms a quandle.
+We call these racks \emph{conjugation racks}.
 The following three classes of conjugation racks deserve special attention: \begin{itemize} \item the \emph{group rack} $(G,\triangleright)$, \item the \emph{conjugacy class rack} $(C,\triangleright)$, where $C$ is a conjugacy class of $G$, and \item the \emph{$p$-power rack $(G_p,\triangleright)$}, where $p$ is a prime dividing the order of $G$ and $G_p$ is the set of all elements of $G$ whose order is a power of $p$. \end{itemize}

-The poset of subracks of a finite rack $X$ ordered by inclusion form a lattice with unique maximum element $X$ and unique minimum element $\emptyset$ (see \cite[Lemma~2.1]{HSW19}).
+The poset of subracks of a finite rack $X$ ordered by inclusion forms a lattice with unique maximum element $X$ and unique minimum element $\emptyset$ (see \cite[Lemma~2.1]{HSW19}).
 We call this lattice the \emph{subrack lattice} of $X$ and denote it by $\mathcal{R}(X)$.

 The order complex of the subrack lattice of conjugation racks has interesting geometrical properties.
 For example, basic group theoretical arguments show that, for a group rack $G$ the maximal elements of $\mathcal{R}(G)$ are the union of all but one conjugacy classes of $G$ and this fact can be used to prove that the order complex of $\mathcal{R}(G)\setminus \{G,\emptyset\}$ is homotopy equivalent to a $(c-2)$-sphere, where $c$ is the number of conjugacy classes of $G$ (see \cite[Proposition~1.3]{HSW19}).
-Further homotopy properties of the subrack lattices of conjugacy class racks and $p$-power racks are studied in \cite{Kay22,Kay24}.
+Further homotopy properties of the subrack lattices of conjugacy class racks and $p$-power racks are studied in \cite{Kay26a,Kay26b}.

-As is shown in \cite{HSW19} the subrack lattice $\mathcal{R}(G)$ of a group rack $G$ contains essential information about the group itself.
+Heckenberger, Shareshian, and Welker showed in \cite{HSW19} that the subrack lattice $\mathcal{R}(G)$ of a group rack $G$ contains essential information about the group itself.

 \begin{thm}[see {\cite[Theorem~1.1]{HSW19}}] Let $G$, $H$ be ﬁnite groups satisfying $\mathcal{R}(G)\cong \mathcal{R}(H)$. \begin{enumerate} \item If $G$ is abelian, then $H$ is abelian. \item If $G$ is nilpotent, then $H$ is nilpotent. \item If $G$ is supersolvable, then $H$ is supersolvable. \item If $G$ is solvable, then $H$ is solvable. \item If $G$ is simple, then $H$ is simple. \end{enumerate} \end{thm}